MessiDaGod/chris_stuart/Process.md

 6) Let the tool check your file for data issues.
 7) If QuickBooks doesn't find any problems, select OK.
 You can keep using your company file.
 You don't have any data damage.

-If QuickBooks finds an issue with your company file, select Rebuild Now.
+If QuickBooks finds an issue with your company file, select Rebuild Now. -->
-## Step 2 - QuickBooks File Doctor
+## Step 1 - QuickBooks File Doctor
 <br><i>*** This may alread have been done.</i></br>
-1) Download QuickBooks Tool Hug. https://dlm2.download.intuit.com/akdlm/SBD/QuickBooks/QBFDT/QuickBooksToolHub.exe?_ga=2.115985990.1185532372.1737984378-2092869960.1737984378
+1) Download QuickBooks Tool Hub if not already downloaded. https://dlm2.download.intuit.com/akdlm/SBD/QuickBooks/QBFDT/QuickBooksToolHub.exe?_ga=2.115985990.1185532372.1737984378-2092869960.1737984378

 * Ensure the issue isn’t related to basic corruption or installation errors. <br><i>*** This may alread have been done.</i></br>

-## Step 3 - Recreate lost transactions using the current QuickBooks Transaction Log (.QBW.tlg) file and a previous copy of the QuickBooks Company (.QBW) file from December
+## Step 2 - Recreate lost transactions using the current QuickBooks Transaction Log (.QBW.tlg) file and a previous copy of the QuickBooks Company (.QBW) file from December

 *** Backup current .QBW and .QBW.tlg files in new directory `C:\Users\Public\Public Documents\Intuit\QuickBooks\Company Files\Backup 01272025`, copy .QBW and .QBW.tlg into it.